Blog · Analysis · Last reviewed June 23, 2026

 The fifth is place appropriation.
 Street View grounding and real-place simulation raise questions about who gets to turn public streets, neighborhoods, storefronts, schools, houses, sacred sites, disaster zones, and contested places into remixable environments.
 A place is not only geometry.
 It is people, memory, law, risk, and local meaning.

-The sixth is liability displacement.
+The seventh is liability displacement.
 When a robot or vehicle fails after training in generated worlds, responsibility can scatter across model provider, simulator vendor, platform operator, data source, application developer, deployer, safety evaluator, and regulator.
 "The simulator said it was safe" cannot become an accountability shield.

 The Governance Standard